 F.2.1 The Shareholders are called to express their opinions on the issues under review, during an open discussion.
-Any Shareholder may request the Board to provide the General Meeting with specific information regarding Bank's business, to the extent that this is useful for the actual assessment of the items on the agenda.
-Shareholders representing 5% of the paid-up share capital may require the Board to include additional items on the General Meeting's agenda or publish alternative draft resolutions for items already included in the agenda.
-Shareholders representing 20% of the paid-up share capital may require the Board to provide the General Meeting with information about the course of the Bank's affairs and financial situation.
+Any Shareholder may request the Board to provide the General Meeting with specific information regarding Bank's business, to the extent that this information is relevant to the items on the agenda.
+Shareholders representing 5% of the paid-up share capital may request the Board to include additional items in the General Meeting's agenda.
+In that case, the request is accompanied by a justification or a draft resolution to be approved by the General Meeting.
+Shareholders representing 10% of the paid-up share capital may require the Board to provide the General Meeting with information about the course of the Bank's affairs and financial situation.